ucdavis/hpccf-docs/docs/hive/lssc0-data-migration.md

 ???
 Note "Hive transfer node"

-    HPCCF staff have set up a transfer node within Hive that has direct links to LSSCO networking to facilitate data transfer.
+    HPC@UCD staff have set up a transfer node within Hive that has direct links to LSSCO networking to facilitate data transfer.
 However, because LSSC0 home directories reside on AFS, performance may be lower than you would expect.
     This transfer node is only for moving data into Hive, it is not for general use.